 Learn how to make creamed chipped beef on toast or English muffins.
 This easy meal combines creamy white gravy over dried beef and is served on toasted bakery bread or English muffin.

 This hearty breakfast is a weekend treat that I trace back to my early childhood.
 In fact, Dad made the best and I am sharing his original recipe!

-Chipped beef for breakfast is a special treat when visiting my parents on the Outer Banks.
+Chipped beef with a creamy white sauce for breakfast is a favorite meal when visiting my parents on the Outer Banks.

 So anytime we visit we always ask Dad to make enough for everyone.

 He learned about this popular meal from the army cooks during basic training a long time ago in the mess halls where this classic dish was known as S.O.S – otherwise known as Sh*t On a Shingle.

 No Sh*t!
 Today, we call it something a little more appetizing.

 This military dish originated in the early 1900s.
 Some claim the dish came from the Army, others the Navy.

 There are also variations of the recipe.
 Some versions use ground beef and others use sausage with a sausage gravy.

 Either way, this classic breakfast dish became popular after soldiers returned home craving a warm meal and reminders of their service.